 Here are some tips for your law firm to lower the chances of getting hacked:

 It’s clear that law firms are under a constant threat of cybercrime and must take steps to defend their clients’ data.
 Don’t wait until it’s too late, take steps today to prevent future data breaches and the consequences that follow.
-Akin to the need for having adequate insurance for your law firm, having adequate data protection is essential.
+Akin to the need for having adequate malpractice insurance for your law firm, having adequate data protection is essential.